Thumbs Up (song): Critical reception

 Seoul Beats described the song as "obvious shift for the group, away from blatant carnival fun towards a more retro, glam and sophisticated look and feel."
 The Kraze Magazine stated the song "showcased" the identity of the group – "an energetic, hard-working group of women while giving a re-introduction."

 Commercial performance

 In South Korea, "Thumbs Up" debuted and peaked at number one hundred thirty-seven on the Gaon Digital Chart for the week ending January 4, 2020, making it the fourth song from Momoland to enter the chart.
-It also charted at number twenty-nine on the Download Chart and at number one hundred seventy-six on the Streaming Chart.
-It dropped the following week.

-While the single album debuted at number four on the Gaon Album Chart for the week ending January 4, 2020.
+The single album debuted at number four on the Gaon Album Chart for the week ending January 4, 2020.
 In its second week, the album dropped to number sixty-seven and to number seventy-five in its third week.
 In its fourth and final week, the album dropped to number one hundred.
 It was the forty-first most selling album on the Gaon Album Chart for the month of January 2020 with 5,688 copies sold.